lsaravia/caInva/README.md

 * Configuration of multiple simulations with different parameters convinations

-More details are given in the file descripcionModelo.txt (SPANISH)
+More details are given in the file descripcionModelo.md (SPANISH)